jepio/pers_engine/README.md

 *   Python 2.7
 *   Numpy
 *   PyROOT
-*   will require Matplotlib
+*   Matplotlib

-Run by executing
+Run by executing `python2.7 persengine.py` or `./persengine.py`

-`python2.7 persengine.py`
+Run and follow the onscreen instructions.
 As a default a *input_data.root* will be turned into *input_data.xml*.

-Far from ready.
+You can also save plots in *png*, *pdf*, *eps* and print the index of an XML file.

+Currently working on trending.